tilburgsciencehub/website/content/building-blocks/configure-your-computer/infrastructure-choice/configure-git.md

     <source src="../img/ssh-keygen.mov" type="video/mp4">
   </video>

+{{% tip %}}
+  You could also create additional storage drive and link it to the instance when creating one.
+Then make sure to save the SSH key files in this external drive.
+This will be helpful when for example, you delete your current VM and mount this external drive to a new VM.
+In this case, you need not configure git from scratch again.
+{{% /tip %}}

 ### Step 2: Configure SSH
 If you configure multiple keys for an SSH client and connect to an SSH server, the client can try the keys one at a time until the server accepts one but this process desn’t work because of how Git SSH URLs are structured.
 Hence, you must configure SSH to explicitly use a specific key file.
 To do this, edit your `~/.ssh/config` file using the `nano` command and copy-paste the following and press F3 to save.